 Compliance based auditing measure the Service Provider in terms of findings raised against the AN(OT)O, OTARs and the Service Provider’s own Policies and Procedures (Manuals).
 There is an expectation that in order to retain an approval findings raised are addressed and the root cause of the finding is identified with actions taken to prevent a re-occurrence in a timely manner.
 When responding to a finding the Service Provider should submit evidence to corroborate the subsequent actions taken in both the closure of the finding and the prevention of a re-occurrence.

-Performance Based Oversight (PBO) auditing focuses on safety performance and risks in relation to a Service Provider’s actual operation.
-Dependent on this the frequency and focus of regulatory oversight will vary.
+Performance Based Oversight (PBO) surveillance** focuses on safety performance and risks in relation to a Service Provider’s actual operation.
+Dependent on this the frequency and focus of regulatory safety oversight will vary.
 It may not always mean less oversight.
 A key element is having up-to-date knowledge of the management of safety performance and operation of individual Service Providers to identify poor performers and/or increasing risks.